 FP McCann manufactures a range of reinforcing units suitable for sinking by the caisson method.
 Caisson shaft units can be supplied with diameters of 2100mm up to 4000mm.

-Open caisson-sinking techniques permit a shaft structure to be progressively sunk, either under its own weight or with the aid of caisson jacks, in a controlled manner from the surface to a predetermined depth.
-Caisson shafts are constructed using a metal cutter ring and base section with rings being added on top as excavation proceeds.
-The technique is suited to shaft construction through weak soils, high-plasticity clays, silts, sands and gravels; particularly below the water table.
+Open caisson-sinking techniques permit a shaft structure to be progressively sunk, either under its own weight or with the aid of caisson jacks.
+This is done in a controlled manner from the surface to a predetermined depth.
+Caisson shafts are constructed using a metal cutter ring and a base section with rings being added on top as excavation proceeds.
+The technique is suited to shaft construction through weak soils, high-plasticity clays, silts, sands and gravels, particularly below the water table.

 ^ Caisson manholes cannot be CE marked as their diameters are not covered by the scope of the harmonised European Standard BS EN 1917.
 However, 2100mm – 3000mm manholes are kite-marked against the scope of the complementary British Standard BS5911-3.